sjmisina/election-analysis/README.md

           Visual Studio Code, 1.57.1

 ## Summary
-The analysis of the election shows that:
-  There were 369,711 votes cast in the election.
+The analysis of the election shows there were 369,711 votes cast in the election.

   The candidates were:
-    Charles Casper Stockham
+          Charles Casper Stockham,
-    Diana DeGette
+          Diana DeGette,
-    Raymon Anthony Doane
+          and Raymon Anthony Doane.

   The candidate results were:
           Charles Casper Stockham: received  23.0 % of the vote.
           Diana DeGette: received  73.8 % of the vote.
           Raymon Anthony Doane: received  3.1 % of the vote.

 The winner of the election was:
     Diana DeGette, who received 73.6% of the vote with a total of 272,892 votes.

 ## Challenge Overview